bmklei8p/formula-1-pitstop/README.md

 2. Improved caching for the driver twitter timelines.
 Current blocker: revalidate tag after patch request not working as expected.

 # Contact
-Please feel free to reach out to me at bmklei8p@gmail.com if you have any feature requests or bug reports.
+Please feel free to reach out to me at bmklei8p@gmail.com if you have any feature requests, bug reports, or comments!
+My portfolio of projects can be found at https://bk-portfolio.azurewebsites.net/